 - High replacement cost: Because the vertical struts are also the shock absorbers — and sometimes incorporate the springs, as well — replacing the shocks on a car with MacPherson strut suspension is usually more expensive than changing the shocks on a comparable vehicle with double-wishbone suspension.

-- No camber gain: Because the top of the vertical strut is mounted rigidly to the body structure, MacPherson struts do not provide camber gain — the wheels lose camber as the body leans.
+- Limited camber gain: Because the top of the vertical strut is mounted rigidly to the body structure, MacPherson struts offer little provision for camber gain.
+You can get some from the lower arm or wishbone, but basically, the wheels lose camber as the body leans.
 You can compensate to some degree by designing the suspension with a few degrees of static negative camber (that is, aligning the wheels so that the upper halves are tilted slightly inward when the car is level), but too much negative camber causes uneven tire wear.
-The only way to prevent camber loss is to use stiffer springs and/or anti-roll bars to reduce body lean, which results in a stiffer ride.
+The only alternative is to use stiffer springs and/or anti-roll bars to reduce body lean, which results in a stiffer ride.
 It’s possible to make a MacPherson strut car handle very well, as Porsche, Volkswagen, and BMW have repeatedly demonstrated, but it compromises ride quality more than would be the case with a double-wishbone suspension.

 Despite these drawbacks, the MacPherson strut suspension remains very popular for both economy cars, and for any vehicle where space is at a premium.
 Even automakers like Honda, which has traditionally preferred double-wishbone suspensions, have gone to MacPherson struts for their smaller cars.
 That’s not a bad legacy for an engineer — even if nobody can spell his name right.